 This discussion is limited to holders who hold the notes as "capital assets" within the meaning of Section 1221 of the Internal Revenue Code (generally, property held for investment).
-In addition, this discussion is limited to persons purchasing the notes for cash at original issue and at their original "issue price" within the meaning of Section 1273 of the Internal Revenue Code (i.e., the first price at which a substantial amount of the notes is sold to the public for cash).
+In addition, this discussion is limited to persons who purchase in this offering (i) the 20 notes for cash at original issue and at their original "issue price" within the meaning of Section 1273 of the Internal Revenue Code (i.e., the first price at which a substantial amount of the notes is sold to the public for cash) or (ii) the 2030 notes for a price equal to the price of the 2030 notes shown on the front cover of this prospectus supplement.
 This discussion does not address all U.S. federal income tax consequences relevant to a holder's particular circumstances, including the impact of the Medicare contribution tax on net investment income.
 In addition, it does not address consequences relevant to holders subject to special rules, including, without limitation: